haotian2006/HelperDocs-contributions/Fixing Errors.md

     end
 end
 ```
-what we can is use variables to make it cleaner
+What we can do is use variables to make it cleaner
 ```lua
 local randomFlag = RandomTor:FindFirstChild("Flag")
 local LocalFlag = LocalTorso:FindFirstChild("Flag")